 As naked as I feel when I forget my phone at home, those are some of my best days.
 My instincts kick in, and I engage the people around me in conversation.

 It makes me laugh when people are shocked by my conversational side.
 Sometimes I shock myself because I’ve become so accustomed to immersing myself in a digital world and neglecting the real world.

 The one thing I’ve realized is that the more time I spend away from my phone, the more social I get and the more creative I get.
 Instead of seeing a potentially awkward interaction, and I see an opportunity.

 I can’t eliminate electronics from my life, because they’re essential to what I do, so what are my options?
-I guess, the next quest needs to a search for balance.
+I guess the next quest needs to be a search for balance.

 So, how many times did you check your phone while reading this?